Nikki Dryden: Early years

+1992-1996 Olympics

-At the 1992 Summer Olympics in Barcelona, Spain, Dryden reached the finals with the Canadian women's relay teams in the 4x100-metre freestyle relay (eighth) and in the 4x100-metre medley relay (sixth).
+At 17, and Canada's youngest swimmer at the 1992 Summer Olympics in Barcelona, Spain, Dryden reached the finals with the Canadian women's relay teams in the 4x100-metre freestyle relay where she placed eighth, and in the 4x100-metre medley relay where she placed sixth, again making the finals.
 In the individual women's 100-metre backstroke, Dryden advanced to the consolation final, finishing fourteenth overall; she also participated in qualifying heats of the women's 200-metre freestyle and the women's 200-metre backstroke.

-Four years later at the 1996 Summer Olympics in Atlanta, Georgia, Dryden placed fourteenth in the women's 800-metre freestyle.
+At the 1996 Summer Olympics in Atlanta, Dryden placed 14th in the 800-meter freestyle with a time of 8:47.19.
+She attributed her performance partly to a lingering shoulder injury, and an overall lackluster year.
+At the Atlanta Olympics, she was managed by Canadian Olympic Head Coach Dave Johnson.

+Collegiate swimming

-Dryden accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she was a member of the Florida Gators swimming and diving team from 1993 to 1996.
+Beginning in the fall of 1993, Dryden accepted a four-year athletic scholarship to attend the University of Florida in Gainesville, Florida, swimming only for two months under women's coach Mitch Ivey who left as coach in her freshman year, and then under men's and women's head coach Chris Martin.
+While attending Florida, she was a member of the Florida Gators swimming and diving team from 1993 to 1996.
 As a Gator swimmer she was a five-time Southeastern Conference (SEC) champion (twice in the 500-yard freestyle, twice in the 800-yard freestyle relay, and once in the 1,650-yard freestyle), and received nine All-American honors.

-She was also a five-time Ivy League champion as a swimmer for the Brown Bears swimming team of Brown University in Providence, Rhode Island, and graduated from Brown with a bachelor's degree in international relations in 1998.
+After 1996, she was a five-time Ivy League champion as a swimmer for the Brown Bears swimming team of Brown University in Providence, Rhode Island.
+Dryden graduated from Brown with a bachelor's degree in international relations in 1998.
+In 1998, she made First Team All Ivy in the 100 and 200-yard backstroke events.

+Dryden has also trained with the Vancouver Pacific Dolphins, associated with the University of Vancouver.
+She swam in during her collegiate years for the Manitoba Marlins in Winnipeg, Manitoba, during her time away from the University of Florida, around 1996, while training for the 1996 Olympics.